PAC Global Price Down 14.4% Over Last Week (PAC)

-PAC Global (CURRENCY:PAC) traded 0.5% higher against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on June 10th.
-During the last seven days, PAC Global has traded 14.4% lower against the dollar.
-PAC Global has a market cap of $172.59 million and approximately $359,131.00 worth of PAC Global was traded on exchanges in the last day.
-One PAC Global coin can now be purchased for $0.0130 or 0.00000022 BTC on popular exchanges.
+PAC Global (CURRENCY:PAC) traded 0.5% higher against the dollar during the one day period ending at 16:00 PM ET on June 16th.
+During the last seven days, PAC Global has traded down 14.4% against the dollar.
+One PAC Global coin can now be purchased for $0.0130 or 0.00000022 BTC on major cryptocurrency exchanges.
+PAC Global has a total market cap of $172.59 million and $359,131.00 worth of PAC Global was traded on exchanges in the last 24 hours.

 PAC Global Profile